 There was definitely a silver lining in my situation.
 After all, 2020 was supposed to be my gap year from travelling so I could focus on other things, finally take care of a few minor health issues I had to tend to for a while.

 This was all made possible because I was forced to slow down!
 It also worked out well with getting a dog.
-What I didn’t anticipate for, was the lack of income that will come with it.
+What I didn’t anticipate, was the lack of income that will come with it.

 Ironically, even though Poland is still a relatively cheap country to live in, the rent isn’t, so my expenses were higher than when I was travelling in my van.

-When 2021 came I was ready to face the new reality and excited about the future!
-Like any other person on January 1st I started an intense weight lifting program, swore off sugar from my life and jumped on a high protein diet.
+When 2021 came I was ready to face a new reality and excited about the future!
+Like any other person on January 1st, I started an intense weight lifting program, swore off sugar from my life, and jumped on a high protein diet.